Saccor/simplelanding/README.md

 1. **Email Form**: The form currently logs submissions to the console.
 A backend API needs to be implemented.

-2. **Video Loading**: On slow connections, the initial video loading can take time - consider adding a placeholder image.

-3. **iPhone SE Layout**: While optimized, some edge cases may still exist with extremely small screens where text might be difficult to read.
+2. **iPhone SE Layout**: While optimized, some edge cases may still exist with extremely small screens where text might be difficult to read.

-4. **Scroll Animation**: The text section animation depends on scroll position and may behave differently on various browser/device combinations.

 ## License